Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 Tampering

 ##### Threat-03-T - Tampering of OpenShift Operator Framework Components
-* Description: Karmada components and configuration files can be tampered during build, installation, or runtime.
+* Description: Operator Framework components and configuration files can be tampered during build, installation, or runtime.
 * Mitigations:
 Verify checksum and signature during build and installation.
 Alert and log on modification of components to detect tampering.